RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 ### Best practices for users: [(Irei, 2022)](https://www.techtarget.com/searchsecurity/definition/cyber-hygiene)

-- Backups (individual discretion based on the information is advised)
+- Backups (individual discretion based on the information is advised for everyone)
 - Education (for everyone)
 - Encryption (not for everyone)
-- Firewalls (not for everyone)
+- Firewalls (for everyone, but understanding them needs education)
 - Password hygiene (for everyone)
 - Patch management (for everyone)
 - Online discretion (for everyone)